DataDog/documentation/content/en/tracing/trace_collection/single-step-apm.md

 {{% tab "Kubernetes" %}}

-You can enable APM when installing the Agent with the Datadog Helm chart.
-Use the Datadog Helm chart to install the Datadog Agent on all nodes in your cluster with a DaemonSet.
+You can enable APM by installing the Agent with the Datadog Helm chart.
+This deploys the Datadog Agent across all nodes in your Linux-based Kubernetes cluster with a DaemonSet.

 ### Requirements